violet4/matrix_notifier/README.md

 # Matrix Notifier

 Matrix Notifier presents a simple python program that opens a long-lived connection to a Matrix server instance and listens for HTTP requests on localhost to send messages on your behalf.
+(NOTE: `libolm` is officially deprecated by the Matrix group as shown on the repository https://gitlab.matrix.org/matrix-org/olm , in favor of vodozemac, which is not currently supported by python matrix-nio.
+If you need 100% privacy and security, wrap this with wireguard or otherwise don't use this.)

 This makes it easy to enable any program that is capable of sending a localhost HTTP request to send messages within Matrix.